-- evaluated management's processes and assumptions for the calculation of the estimate, the instructions issued to valuation experts and the scope of their work; - · evaluated the competence, capabilities and objectivity of the valuation expert; - discussed with the valuer the basis on which the valuation was carried out; - challenged the information and assumptions used by the valuer to assess completeness and consistency with our understanding; - engaged our own valuer to assess the instructions to the Council's valuer, the Council's valuation report and the assumptions that underpin the valuation; - · tested revaluations made during the year to see if they had been input correctly into the Council's asset register; and - evaluated the assumptions made by management for those assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value at year-end.
+Risks identified in our Audit Plan Commentary Valuation of Land & Buildings In response to this risk we have; The Council revalues its land and buildings on a rolling basis. evaluated management's processes and assumptions for the calculation of the estimate, the instructions issued to valuation experts and the scope of their work; evaluated the competence, capabilities and objectivity of the valuation expert; These valuations represent a significant estimate by discussed with the valuer the basis on which the valuation was carried out; management in the financial statements due to the size of the numbers involved and the sensitivity of this challenged the information and assumptions used by the valuer to assess completeness and consistency with our understanding; estimate to changes in key assumptions. engaged our own valuer to assess the instructions to the Council's valuer, the Council's valuation report and the assumptions that underpin the valuation; ditionally for land and buildings, management will • tested revaluations made during the year to see if they had been input correctly into the Council's asset register; and The second second evaluated the assumptions made by management for those assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value at year-end. late, where a rolling programme is used.
+We therefore identified valuation of land and buildings as a significant risk for the Council, which is one of the most significant assessed risks of material hisstatement.
 Cumberland Council and Westmorland and Furness Council have inspected the buildings carried on Cumbria County Council's Balance Sheet at 31 March 2023 to confirm that there is no Reinforced Autoclaved Aerated Concrete (RAAC) in any of the buildings.
 This review has been completed for all former Cumbria County Council assets now owned by Cumberland Council and no RAAC was found.
 This review has been completed for all but 4 former Cumbria County Council assets now owned by Westmorland and Furness Council and no RAAC was found.
 The value of the 4 assets not yet inspected is £4.38 million, so there is not a risk of material misstatement in relation to this issue.
 It is important that these remaining inspections are completed at the earliest opportunity in 2024, to provide assurance that buildings are safe and there are no indicators of impairment that should be disclosed in the Council's 2023/24 financial statements.
 See Appendix B for a recommendation in relation to this issue.